sal-camacho/detection-and-response/README.md

 - Packet capture and inspection using Wireshark
 - Suricata rule creation and alert validation
 - Log analysis and event correlation
 - Protocol research and threat modeling
-- Markdown-based incident documentation
-- Alignment with NICE work roles and CSF domains

 ---

 ## Report Index